drwernicke/crthemes/README.md

 install_github("drwernicke/crthemes")
 library(crthemes)
 ```
-- Open a new rmd file in Rstudio: File -> New File -> R Markdown -> From Template -> epuRate.
+- Open a new rmd file in Rstudio: File -> New File -> R Markdown -> From Template -> crthemes.

 - Change  the Header of your document with your name, email adress, github / twitter / linkedIn details if you want to display them.
 You can also add a logo over the table of content.

 <br><br><br>